leonardo-jesus/Vidly-App/README.md

 ## 🚀 Technologies

-This project was developed with the following technologies:
+This project is being developed with the following technologies:

 - [Javascript](https://www.javascript.com/)
 - [NodeJS](https://nodejs.org/)